Building an email list can be difficult, but it’s a lot easier when you have the right tool to help you.

 Price: Convert Pro starts at $99 for 12 months of support/updates and use on unlimited sites

-Though it originally started as a WordPress plugin, OptinMonster is now a SaaS opt-in tool that you can use on any website.
+Though it originally started as a WordPress opt-in form plugin, OptinMonster is now a full SaaS opt-in tool that you can use on any website.

 The developers haven’t forgotten their WordPress roots, though, and OptinMonster offers a dedicated plugin that makes the integration process super simple and lets you manage all of your opt-ins right from your WordPress dashboard.